Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Abstract

 \section{Abstract}

-In this analysis we consider the effects of non-quiescent initial conditions driven by pre-impact air-water interactions on the classical Wagner model of impact theory.
-Inspired by recent analyses, we incorporate the role of pre-impact air dynamics by introducing a nonzero initial flow and free surface deformation in a small-deadrise solid body impact onto a liquid half-space.
-We adapt the traditional Wagner model to describe the post-impact flow, and in particular derive expressions for the size of the effective contact set, the speed and thickness of the jet at its base and the leading-order force on the impactor.
+In this analysis, we consider the effects of non-quiescent initial conditions driven by pre-impact air-water interactions on the classical Wagner model of impact theory.
+We consider the problem of a rigid, solid impactor moving vertically towards a liquid pool.
+Prior to impact, viscous forces in the air act to deform the liquid free surface, inducing a flow in the pool.
+These interactions are then incorporated as initial conditions in the post-impact analysis.
+We derive expressions for the size of the effective contact set, the leading-order pressure and force on the impactor, and the speed and thickness of the jet at its base.
 In all cases, we show that the effect of the pre-impact behaviour is to cushion the impactor, reducing the size of the effective contact set and, hence, the force on the impactor.
-Small- and large-time asymptotic solutions are derived for general power-law impactors, and we show that the effects of the air die away as the impact progresses, and we approach the classical Wagner solution.
+Small- and large-time asymptotic solutions are derived for general power-law impactors, and we show that the effects of the air die away as the impact progresses, so that we approach the classical Wagner solution.

 \keywords{Water entry \and Air cushioning \and Ship slamming}